weghuz/DFKCSharp/readme.md

-# A Library to connect to web 3
+# A Library to connect to DeFiKingdoms web 3 & API

 1. Built with C# and .NET
 2. Connect to DFK Chain to read data